kv35xx/sample-demo/index.md

    Click the **Register** button.

-1. On the dashboard page, click the **Create a New Organization** link and then add an organization by specifying the following values:
+1. On the dashboard page, click the **Create a New Organization** link and then add an organization for Omega by specifying the following values:

    | Field                 | Value                            |
    | --------------------- | -------------------------------- |